Ephemeris: 08/03/2026 – The Milky Way, a spiral galaxy with a bar

 Addendum

-The planets and stars are plotted for the 15th at 11 p.m.
-EDT in the evening and 4:30 a.m. on the 16th for the morning chart.
+The planets and stars are plotted for the 15th at 10 PM EDT in the evening and 4:30 AM on the 16th for the morning chart.
 These are the chart times.
-Note that Traverse City is located approximately 45 minutes behind our time meridian, West 75° longitude.
+Note that Interlochen/Traverse City is located approximately 45 minutes behind our time meridian, West 75° longitude.
 (An hour 45 minutes behind our daylight saving time meridian during EDT).
 To duplicate the star positions on a planisphere you may have to set it to 1 hour 45 minutes earlier than the current time.

-Note, the chart times of 11 p.m. and 4:30 a.m. are for the night of the15/16th.
-For each week before then add ½ hour (28 minutes if you’re picky).
-For each week after then, subtract ½ hour or 28 minutes.
+Note, the chart times of 10 PM and 4:30 AM are for the 15th & 16th respectively.
+For each week before these dates, add ½ hour (28 minutes if you’re picky).
+For each week after the 15th, subtract ½ hour, or 28 minutes.
 The planet positions are updated each Wednesday on this blog.
-For planet positions on dates other than the 15th, check the Wednesday planet posts on this blog for their weekly locations.

 Twilight Limits, Nautical and Astronomical